 Credited from: CBSNEWS

-Wes Streeting, who recently resigned as the U.K. health secretary, officially announced his intention to run for Labour leader and, by extension, Prime Minister, citing the need for a "proper contest" following dismal local election results.
-"We need a proper contest with the best candidates on the field, and I'll be standing," he stated at a think tank event in London, underscoring his discontent with current leader Keir Starmer's vision for the party, which he described as a "vacuum," according to CBS News, Channel News Asia, and Al Jazeera.
+Wes Streeting, the former UK health secretary, has officially announced his intention to run for the leadership of the Labour Party, aiming to replace Prime Minister Keir Starmer.
+This announcement follows a series of dismal local election results that led to Streeting's resignation and has catalyzed internal challenges to Starmer’s leadership.
+"We need a proper contest with the best candidates on the field, and I’ll be standing," Streeting stated during a think tank event in London, implying a significant shift in the party's dynamics, according to CBS News and Channel News Asia.